Post-Collaborative Litigation Services

-However, the Collaborative Divorce process is not exact, perfect, or by any means a guarantee.
-Often times, the process breaks down because, among other reasons, husbands and wives very rarely agree on everything once they have decided to go through a complex divorce.
-As is the case with traditional litigation cases, parties agree on some things, but not on everything, and thus, the Collaborative Divorce process may not suit your case.
+Theoretically, collaborative divorce offers an alternative divorce process avoiding litigation, but in reality, the collaborative divorce process is not exact, perfect, or by any means a guarantee.
+Often times, the process fails because among many other reasons, husbands and wives very rarely agree on everything once they have decided to go through a divorce.
+As is the case with traditional litigation cases, parties agree on some things, but not on everything, and thus, the collaborative divorce process may not suit your case.

-If you have tried the Collaborative Divorce, and the process did not work for you, then under the retainer agreement, your attorney cannot represent you in the subsequent litigation.
-This Firm wants your case and is prepared to meet with you and your former Collaborative Divorce lawyer to read the case for the inevitable next step: Trial.
+Our firm recognizes that no matter how you look at it, divorce and family law matters are not easy to resolve.
+If you have tried collaborative divorce and the process did not work for you, then under the retainer agreement, that firm cannot represent you in the subsequent litigation.
+You will need a new attorney.
+Our firm, In Law We Trust Divorce and Family Lawyers is interested in you and your case.
+We’re prepared to meet with you and your former collaborative divorce lawyer to read the case for the inevitable next step, which will be trial.